1831 Londonderry City by-election: Background

-Results
+Result

 The election was held between 28 March and 2 April 1831 and resulted in 202 votes for Ferguson and 62 for Hart, a similar proportion to the 1830 results.
 Hart again alleged malpractice during the election and two further petitions were submitted on the basis that Ferguson was still legally mayor and returning officer.
 There were also complaints from the Catholic majority that the requirement to swear a test, repealed by the Roman Catholic Relief Act 1829, in order to become freemen and electors, deprived them of their vote.

 The petitions became void upon when the Whig leader, Lord Grey, dissolved parliament on 23 April.
 Ferguson stood again for the constituency at the 1831 United Kingdom general election, held in Londonderry from 9 to 12 May and was again elected.
 Ferguson afterwards represented the Londonderry City constituency continuously until his death on 13 March 1860.